 Further, I question Mark’s motives with Marnie.
 He claims to love her.
 But the way he continues to try to analyze her does not play like a man trying to help the woman he loves.
 Rather it plays like a man enjoying the role of armchair psychologist, trying to solve a problem that is vexing him.
 This emotional disconnect is detrimental to the story.

 The cast: When this film was in the early writing stages, Hitchcock envisioned Grace Kelly in the lead role.
-He went so far as to visit Grace, and actually got a verbal commitment from her to come out of retirement to play the role.
+He went so far as to visit Grace in Monaco, and actually got a verbal commitment from her to come out of retirement to play the role.
 Ultimately though, Grace declined to appear in the film, which was a major blow to Hitchcock.
 Had Grace appeared in the film, it almost certainly would have been a better movie.
 But even Grace Kelly could not save a problematic script and some almost lackadaisical technical choices.
 One wonders if Hitchcock was not already starting to lose interest when Grace Kelly bowed out.

 Technical choices: By the time Marnie was made cinema was changing in significant ways.
 The French New Wave was helping to break down some of the staid stylizations that had been commonplace in movies.
 Hitchcock loved to shoot on the lot, where he had complete control.
 But many of the things that Hitchcock employed frequently, like back projection and matte paintings, were already starting to look old-fashioned.
 For the street where Marnie’s mother lives, Hitchcock ordered a large matte painting of a ship to be placed at the end of the street.
 This setting has a clear artificiality to it.
 Some critics have called this a deliberate choice, implying that Hitchcock was returning to his German expressionist roots.
 However, even Hitchcock himself admitted in an interview that the painted backdrop was “bad”.